hekmon/go-comicinfo/README.md

 import "github.com/hekmon/comicinfo"
 ```

-See the CBZ creation example in the `example/cbz.go` file.
+See the CBZ creation [example](example/cbz.go) for a full usage example.